 What will this amount depend on?
 There are several factors to bear in mind:

-To calculate your gain, you need a reliable tool like Google Analytics that allows you to track sales or conversions that come from emails.
+To calculate your gain, you need a reliable tool like Google Analytics connected to marketing reporting software, that allows you to track sales or conversions that come from emails.
 Then, you can use this formula to calculate the overall gain that you can attribute to your newsletter:

 Number of conversions x lead value = total newsletter revenue

 The following section will reveal some of the best expert tips on how to generate more newsletter ROI with great content, a well-thought-out strategy, and on-point targeting.